Create Frictionless Shopping and Checkout

-The more you understand customer behaviors and trends, the better you can meet demand and present the best possible products.
+The more you understand customer behaviors and trends the better you can meet demand and present the best possible products.
 AI helps retailers improve demand forecasting, make pricing decisions, and optimize product placement.
 As a result, customers connect with the right products, in the right place, at the right time.
 Predictive analytics can help you order the right amount of stock so that stores won’t end up with too much or too little.
 AI can also track data from online channels, informing better e-commerce strategies.

-New types of AI at the retail edge help you recognize customer intent and optimize the shopper’s journey accordingly.
+AI at the retail edge can help you recognize customer intent and optimize the shopper’s journey accordingly.
 One example is heat mapping in the store.
 The combination of cameras and computer vision reveals which products are picked up, which are returned, and where the customer goes after leaving the shelf.
 You can use this intelligence to create experiences that promote engagement with products and help shoppers learn more.

-Retail sales revenue is a key performance metric, but in-depth analysis of poor sales performance is rare.
+Sales revenue is a key performance metric, but in-depth analysis of poor sales performance is rare.
 By combining vision analytics with transaction data, you can gain insights into sales performance during periods of high and low traffic for each store.

-Intel® Technologies and Platforms for AI in Retail
+Intel® Technologies for AI in Retail

 - Smart shelves instantly check product availability so that items can be quickly replenished.